 Prior to that, he was Professor of Educational Media Research at the British Open University, where he worked for 20 years as one of the founding members of staff.

-He is the author of twelve books, including his latest, a free, open online textbook for faculty and instructors, called Teaching in a Digital Age, which has been downloaded over 10,000 times within three months of its publication in April, 2015 and July 2016.
+He is the author of twelve books, including his latest, a free, open online textbook for faculty and instructors, called Teaching in a Digital Age, which has been downloaded over 32,000 times between its publication in April, 2015 and July 2016.
 It has been or is being translated into seven languages.
 Other books include ‘Managing Technology in Higher Education: Strategies for Transforming Teaching and Learning‘, co-authored with Albert Sangrà of the Open University of Catalonia, and published by Jossey-Bass/John Wiley in 2011, ‘Technology, e-Learning and Distance Education‘, published in 2005 by Routledge, ‘Managing Technological Change: Strategies for College and Universities Leaders‘, (with Gary Poole) ‘Effective Teaching with Technology in Higher Education‘, both published by Jossey-Bass, and ‘National Strategies for e-Learning‘ published by UNESCO.

 His research groups at the UKOU, OLA and UBC published over 350 papers in the area of distance education and the use of technology for teaching.
 He has been on the editorial board of six journals specializing in distance education and educational technology.

 He has a Ph.D. in educational administration from the University of London, England.
 He was awarded the degree of Doctor Honoris Causa by the Open University of Portugal in 1995, Doctor of Letters, Honoris Causa, from Laurentian University, Canada, in 2001, Doctor Honoris Causa from Athabasca University, in June 2004, Doctor of Social Sciences, honoris causa from the Open University of Hong Kong in December 2004, and Doctor Honoris Causa from the Open University of Catalonia, Spain, in June, 2005.